yuetan031/yuetan031.github.io/_pages/about.md

 Education
 ------
 * Ph.D.
-(Current) in Computer Science, University of Technology Sydney
+(2024) in Computer Science, University of Technology Sydney
 Advisor: [A/Prof. Guodong Long](https://profiles.uts.edu.au/guodong.long)

 * M.S.
 (2020) in Information and Communication Engineering, Beijing University of Posts and Telecommunications